Kyounggu Yeo | Data Analyst

 cheese_plot2

-The chart is a scatter plot that shows the relationship between the type of milk
+The chart is a scatter plot that shows the relationship between the type of milk used and the fat level of different types of cheese.

 The x-axis represents the type of milk used in the cheese, while the y-axis represents the fat level.
 Each data point is colored based on its fat level, and hovering over a point will display the fat level value in a tooltip.